 COLIN ENNIS, PsY.D.

 I'm a Licensed Clinical Psychologist working with adults and adolescents since 2005.
-Career highlights include completing residencies at Princeton University and the University of Illinois, directing a psychology training program at Illinois Tech’s Health Center, and holding faculty appointments at The Illinois School of Professional Psychology and The Chicago School of Professional Psychology in Chicago, IL.
-I've held diverse elected roles on the Boards of Directors of Divisions 13 (Consulting Psychology) and 39 (Psychoanalysis) of the American Psychological Association, as well as the Illinois Psychological Association.
+Career highlights include fellowships at Princeton University and the University of Illinois, directing the doctoral psychology training program at Illinois Tech’s Health Center, and being Assistant Professor at The Chicago School of Professional Psychology.
+I've held elected roles on the Boards of Directors of Divisions 13 (Consulting Psychology) and 39 (Psychoanalysis) of the American Psychological Association, as well as the Illinois Psychological Association.
 I've also co-chaired state and national conferences for all three organizations and received awards for leadership from IPA and Division 39.
 I'm committed to social justice and have presented nationally on the intersection of race, ethnicity, sexual orientation, immigrant, and child of immigrant status.
 I have a Doctor of Psychology (Psy.D.) from the

 We do this by working together in a nonjudgmental relationship where you can focus productively on your problems.
+We take the feelings you have and make them our roadmap to getting your needs met and solving the problems that stop you from experiencing confidence and contentment.
 As we look for solutions, I’ll offer a supportive outside perspective on your problems.
 Our conversations will involve questions, challenges, and practical advice.

-As we go along, I’ll also draw your attention to other things that are important.
-These might your include your relationships, important events from your past, the ways you avoid confronting your fears, and your wishes and dreams.
+As we go along, I’ll also draw your attention to other things that are important for a healthy mind and life.
+These include your relationships, important events from your past, the ways you avoid confronting your fears, and your wishes and dreams.
 It’s my hope that when therapy is done that you've not only solved problems and feel better, but you feel an authentic engagement with others and that your life has meaning and purpose.

 • Intersecting identities (issues related to sexual orientation, race/ethnicity, gender, etc.)